Onsite Field Trip Opportunities

 All our programs includes hands-on activities as well as instruction to put the activities into context.
 Programs for grades 4 through 6 have been aligned to Idaho State Standards.
 Program descriptions and standards can be shared upon request.
-We hold school visits in May and September each year.
-Cost varies but is on average $20-$35 per student for a full day program.
+We hold school visits April through and October each year as weather allows.
+Cost varies based on lesson and craft materials involved, give us a call for details.
 Please contact us with plenty of time to formalize your plan: 208.756.1188

 Our overnight programs are an immersive experience that create lifelong memories!

 Students sleep in brush lodges, cook over a campfire, and explore what life was like in the 1800s, while learning a variety topics.
 We work with each teacher to develop the perfect program for their class.
 Below is a tab to an example of our Village Life program that has been used by multiple groups.